 10 Best Circular Walks on the North Wales Coast

 The section of the Wales Coast Path from the English Border up to Anglesey doesn’t boast the rugged grandeur that the more renowned areas of Anglesey, Llyn Peninsula, Pembrokeshire and the Gower but it still shouldn’t be underestimated.
-Coastal scenery is much more than steep cliffs and inaccessable coves, with areas such as saltmarshes boasting a wealth of bird life.
-There are also the sandy beaches from Point of Ayr onward, as well as the unique limestone headland of the Gogarth or Great Orme that has some of the steepest and most inaccessable coves on the Wales Coast.
+Coastal scenery is much more than steep cliffs and inaccessible coves, with areas such as saltmarshes boasting a wealth of bird life.
+There are also the sandy beaches from Point of Ayr onward, as well as the unique limestone headland of the Gogarth or Great Orme that has some of the steepest and most inaccessible coves on the Wales Coast.
 Further on, the Wales Coast Path passes into Snowdonia, where the walker has options to walk the mountains of the Carneddau as well as sections of coast.

-To top it all off, it’s an incredible section for anyone interested in history with numerous castles, prehistoric dykes, ancient coppper mines and a holy well to explore on these walks.
+To top it all off, it’s an incredible section for anyone interested in history with numerous castles, prehistoric dykes, ancient copper mines and a holy well to explore on these walks.
 The walks below show that the North Wales Coast shouldn’t be discounted by the walker looking for circular walks.

 1 Wat’s Dyke from Flint to Maes Glas